NKAmapper/n50osm/README.md

 Usage: <code>python3 n50merge.py \<municipality\> [filename] [-split|-layer]</code>

 Paramters:
 * *municipality* - Name of municipality or 4 digit municipality number.
 If only this parameter is given, the file produced by *n50osm.py* will be merged with OSM.
 * *filename* - Optional N50 import file, or standard category from split (*coastline*, *water*, *wood* or *landuse*).
 If not given, the program will look for the filename produced by n50osm.py for the given municipality.
+Keep filename format produced by _n50osm.py_ for historic municipality.
 * <code>-split</code> - Will split the N50 import file into 4 layers (*coastline*, *water*, *wood* or *landuse*).
 No merging.
 * <code>-layer</code> - Will merge one of the N50 layers produced by split into OSM.
 Identical ways already in OSM from previous layers are merged.